lucaslaya/MAL-Bot/README.md

  - bypopularity = Top anime by popularity
  - favorite = Top favorited anime

-Example: mal.animerank bypopularity
+Example: mal.animerank bypopularity <br />

 mangarank [type (default is all)] = Displays the top manga in the order selected.
-Type means how the manga are ranked.
+Type means how the manga are ranked. <br />
 Format for rank types is:
  - all = All
  - manga = Top manga